react-async-storage/react-async-storage.github.io/docs/usage.md

 }
 ```

-::: note this is completely optional - if you do not pass configs, the library's [DEFAULTS]() will be used.
+::: note this is completely optional - if you do not pass configs, the library's defaults will be used.
-for details about the available configs, see the [Config Reference]()
+for details about the available configs, see the [configuration reference](./configuration.md)
 :::

 ### Using Storage